kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 In this lab, you will:
 - Provision an ATP instance
+- Create a SOURCE_DATA_01 schema in ATP
+- Provision Autonomous AI Lakehouse
-- Create a SOURCE_DATA schema
+- Create a Gold_01 schema in AI Lakehouse
-- Load sample airline transactional data into ATP
+- Provision AI Data Platform
+- Provision Object Storage buckets

 ---